taddes/python-crypto/AES/aes.md

     * **NOTE**: because XOR has a 50% probability of being 1 or 0, it is close to random, hence it is strong!
 More options would not necessarily be better, due to pseudo-random generation possibly making detectable patterns.

+### Claude Shannon's Confusion and Diffusion
+* Since AES keyspace is 2^256, it's not feasible to crack AES with brute force.

+Properties of a secure cipher:
+1. **Confusion**:  each binary digit of the ciphertest should depend on several digits of the private key.
+We want the relationship between input and output to be as complex as possible.
+The ciphertest should give no clue about the plaintext; this is why non-linear transformations are preferred, which destroy patterns in the plaintext (S-Boxes).
+2. **Diffusion**: if we chance a single bit in the input, then half of the digits in the output should change.
+There are 2 states (0 and 1), meaning a 50% of either choice, which introduces randomness.
+This is often referred to as the *avalanche effect*.
+Overall aim is to increase the redundancy of the input to obscure the statistical structure of the input so frequency analysis is not useful (Permutations).